ZYM-tech/INFO6205/README.md

 # INFO6205 Assignments

-main class is in assignment 1 package
+The main class for all is in assignment 1 package